Deeg Palace

-Deeg Palace is a historical monument in Deeg district in the Indian state of Rajasthan.
-It was built in the 18th century by the rulers of Kingdom of Bharatpur.
-The Palace served as a luxurious summer resort for the rulers of Bharatpur Kingdom.
+Deeg Palace is a historical monument in Deeg district in the Indian state of Rajasthan built in the 18th century as a luxurious summer resort by the rulers of the Bharatpur State.
 It was strategically positioned near Agra and served as a refuge during invasions.
 It is the only Hindu-style palace in North India and it is a perfect blend of Mughal and Rajput architecture.
-This palace was in active use till the early 1970s and currently it is preserved as a monument by the Government of Rajasthan.
+The palace was in use until the early 1970s and currently it is preserved as a monument by the Government of Rajasthan.

 History

-Deeg palace was built around the early 18th century by Maharaja Badan Singh, founder of Bharatpur Kingdom.
-Later, it was renovated and expanded by his successor, Maharaja Suraj Mal.
-The palace served as a fortified summer retreat and administrative center, featuring a blend of Mughal and Rajput architectural styles.
+Deeg Palace was built around the early 18th century by Maharaja Badan Singh, a Hindu Jat ruler and founder of the Bharatpur State.
+It was later renovated and expanded by his son, Maharaja Suraj Mal.
+The palace served as a fortified summer retreat and administrative centre.

 Key structures within the palace include Gopal Bhavan, a two-story residence with arches and frescoes; Suraj Bhavan, a marble pavilion with carved inlays; and Keshav Bhavan, an open pavilion with a water system simulating rain.
 The complex has charbagh-style gardens, over 500 fountains, and a hydraulic system using terracotta pipes fed by nearby reservoirs like Gopal Sagar.

-The palace was fortified with high walls, bastions, and a moat, it withstood sieges but declined after Suraj Mal's death in 1763, later partially restored by the Archaeological Survey of India.
-The palace was in active use since 1970s and since then has been preserved as a monument.
+The palace was fortified with high walls, bastions, and a moat.
+It withstood several sieges but declined after Suraj Mal's death in 1763, later partially restored by the Archaeological Survey of India.
+The palace was in use up to the 1970s and has since been preserved as a monument.